Siege of Lal Masjid: Supreme Court Suo motu notice

+Ghazi Murder Case

+In September 2013, a first information report (FIR) was registered against Pervez Musharraf by Islamabad High Court for his role in the siege and the assassination of Abdul Rashid Ghazi.

 In October 2013, Musharraf was arrested, days after being bailed on other charges, for being personally responsible for ordering the siege.
-It came two weeks after a case was filed over his responsibility.

 In February 2016, a local courts judge issued non-bailable warrants for the arrest of Musharraf for his 'deliberate' absence from the proceedings of the murder case of Lal Masjid cleric Abdul Rashid Ghazi.

-In 2015, a documentary film Among the Believers was released.
-It was filmed over a five-year period in which Aziz and his students were interviewed.
-The documentary portrayed the periods before, during and after the siege of the Lal Masjid.